CODINGDONG1211/E-commerce-website/README.md

 - **User Authentication**: Secure user authentication system to manage user accounts.
 - **Product Catalog**: Browse through a wide range of products available for purchase.
-- **Product Search**: Easily search for products based on keywords or categories.
 - **Shopping Cart**: Add products to the cart for easy checkout.
 - **Checkout Process**: Smooth checkout process with options for payment and shipping.
-- **Order Management**: View and manage orders from the user dashboard.
 - **Responsive Design**: The website is fully responsive, ensuring optimal viewing across various devices.

 ## Installation